 And it’s true.
-By lifting the restrictions, people are getting creative, even music streaming service Spotify have got in on the domain hack market and registered spoti.fi.
+By lifting the restrictions, people are freed to be more creative.
+Even music streaming service Spotify has got in on the domain hack market and registered spoti.fi.

 It really is all about using your imagination to build the best brand image you can.